laurenf3395/Research_Projects/Project1- IDCycleGAN/README.md

 ## Project 1 : Improving Unsupervised Face Translation between Images and Videos

-The image dataset CelebA can be downloaded from http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html.
-For the corresponding video dataset, Trailor faces from YouTube

 Information about the models and losses is given in https://drive.google.com/file/d/1MfqAskq8_zWkk0pgq7BZ5gMfPyZJwmRR/view?usp=sharing
 Sample dataset and facenet pretrained model : https://drive.google.com/drive/folders/1J0DivJ4EgjEbgmDTnbVqfZXa_o8SJS6l?usp=sharing
-Small image datatset(sample) is given in the folder: IDCycleGAN\test_image_128 as well as the index file is in the same folder: index_file_img_test_128
+Small image datatset(sample) is given in the folder: IDCycleGAN/test_image_128 as well as the index file is in the same folder: index_file_img_test_128
-Video dataset(sample) given in the folder: IDCycleGAN\videos with index file: train_data.txt
+Video dataset(sample) given in the folder: IDCycleGAN/videos with index file: train_data.txt

+(For large dataset) : The image dataset CelebA can be downloaded from http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html.
+For the corresponding video dataset, Trailor faces from YouTube

 1. Training IdCycleGAN-model1